Cattaraugus Reservation, Erie County, New York

-Cattaraugus Reservation (Onödowa’ga:ʼ Gáhdarö:gwah) is an Indian reservation located partly in Erie County, New York, United States.
+Cattaraugus Reservation (Ga’dä꞉gë́sgë꞉öʼ or Onödowa’ga:ʼ Gáhdarö:gwah) is an Indian reservation located partly in Erie County, New York, United States.
 The population was 1,833 at the 2010 census.

 The largest part of the reservation is in Erie County; smaller portions are located in Cattaraugus County and Chautauqua County.
-This is one of the reservations of the Seneca Nation of New York.
+This is one of the reservations of the Seneca Nation of Indians.
 The Seneca maintain most of their administrative and public service facilities for the Cattaraugus Reservation in the Erie County portion.

 Geography

 According to the United States Census Bureau, the Indian reservation has a total area of 25.7 mi^{2} (66.5 km2 (65.6 km^{2}) of it is land and 0.3 mi2 of it (1.36%) is water.

 Cattaraugus Creek runs along the southern portion of the census division, and Lake Erie helps form the western boundary.

 New York State Route 438 is the primary route through the reservation.
 It is a state route in name only; the Seneca Nation maintains the route.